-The SEL site in Boelter Hall houses the engineering, mathematics, statistics, astronomy, and atmospheric sciences collections; most public service staff and librarians; and divisions for administration, collection development, public services, and sciences acquisitions.
+The SEL site in Boelter Hall houses the engineering, mathematics, statistics, astronomy, and atmospheric sciences collections; most public service staff and librarians; and divisions for administration, collection development and public services.
 Other SEL collections covering chemistry, geology-geophysics, and physics are housed in Young Hall and the Geology Building.

-The SEL collection contains over 568,000 volumes, subscriptions to almost 6,000 current serials, and over 4,000,000 technical reports.
-Ask a Librarian online, e-mail, and in-person reference assistance is provided weekdays.
+The SEL collection contains over 577,000 volumes, subscriptions to 5,251 current serials, and over 4,000,000 technical reports.
+"Questions?
+Ask Us" online live chat, e-mail, and in-person reference assistance is provided Monday through Friday.